-Required Subjects A level grade B in Geography.
-We may as an alternative to Geography accept a cognate subject from; Biology, Chemistry, Geology, Environmental Studies, Mathematics, Physics.
+Required Subjects A level Geography is recommended, or alternatively one of the following subjects: Biology, Chemistry, Geology, Environmental Studies, Mathematics, Physics.

 IELTS 6.5 overall with at least 5.5 in each component.
 For other English language qualifications we accept, please see our English language requirements webpages.

-BTEC Distinction, Distinction, Distinction in a related subject but may additionally require a supporting A level in Geography at grade B or alternative cognate subject.
-Please contact the Admissions Team for further advice.
+BTEC Distinction, Distinction, Merit in a related subject but may additionally require a supporting A level in Geography or alternative cognate subject at grade B. Please contact the Admissions Team for further advice.

 We welcome applications from students with a range of alternative UK and international qualifications, including combinations of qualification.
 Further guidance on admission to the University, including other qualifications that we accept, frequently asked questions and information on applying, can be found on our general admissions webpages.